 How to Serve Dragon Fruit?

 The versatile fruit can be consumed in too many ways.
 You can make it part of your fresh fruit salad or serve it with a dollop of cream.
 Cut the white fruit into smaller cubes and put it in a skewer with other fruits like mango, pineapple, or watermelon.
+Or if you are eating as-is, put it back onto the half shell and serve!

 Like the Avocado smoothie, you can also make a dragon fruit smoothie.
 If you are serving it to your kids, drizzle some honey on top to make it look more interesting.
 You can sprinkle some powdered sugar(though not necessary) to make it more appealing.